Numerical investigation of Differential Biological Models via RBF collocation Method with Genetic Strategy: Introduction

-Diagram (\ref{diagp}) shows a general category of methods applied for solving DEs \cite{rad2017pricing,shivanian2016analysis,parand2017new,parand2016accurate,parand2016novel,parand2016new,kazem2017modification,kazem2016using,razzaghi1990solution,yousefi2007legendre,azari2010numerical,schaback1970using}.
-Kansa method as a meshfree approach utilizes as Trial functions of kind (Global/Compact support) Radial basis functions (RBFs)Table (\ref{tab:1}) demonstrates the RBF types.
-The main advantages of Kansa method are the simplicity, high accuracy, and capability of being applicable in high dimension problems.
+Firstly, the Meshfree methods introduced by Monaghan and Gingold in 1977.
+They enlarged a Lagrangian method according to Kernel estimate method\cite{gingold1977smoothed}.
+A number of meshfree methods such as smoothing particle hydrodynamic (SPH)\cite{takeda1994numerical,colagrossi2003numerical}, Element-Free Galerkin (EFG)\cite{krysl1999element,belytschko1995element}, Reproducing Kernel method (RKM)\cite{abbasbandy2015shooting,azarnavid2015picard}, Meshless local Petrov-Galerkin (MLPG)\cite{rad2015pricing,atluri1998new}, Comapctly supported radial basis function method(CSRBF)\cite{hemami2021phase,khalili2022local}, Radial basis function finite difference method(RBFFD)\cite{moayeri2022npds,hemami2020use}, Radial basis function differential quadrature method(RBF-DQ)\cite{parand2017two,parand2021unsteady} and Kansa method (KM)\cite{parand2013kansa,sharan1997application} are used for solving differential equations (DEs).
+The appearance of meshfree methods was through the difficulty of the classic methods such as Finite Element method (FEM)\cite{taylor1973numerical,johnson2012numerical} and Finite Difference method (FDM)\cite{dehghan2006finite,dehghan2004weighted} which require a mesh of points for solving problems.
+In these methods, rising problem dimensions causes increasing complexity (the order of construction of the mesh); furthermore, in meshfree we have no need to make any grid, and scattered points are used instead.
+RBF method as a meshfree approach utilizes as Trial functions of kind (Global/Compact support) Radial basis functions (RBFs)Table \ref{tab:1} demonstrates the RBF types.
+The main advantages of RBF method are the simplicity, high accuracy, and capability of being applicable in high dimension problems.
 In addition to these advantages, there exist two main challenges that all methods based on RBFs are faced with; selecting Shape parameters (SP) and distribution of collocation points.
 Choosing an inappropriate SP decreases the performance of method or even it will be unusable when the method is ill-conditioned.
-It seems that amount of optimal Shape parameter (oSP) depends on equation state, dimension and etc. Thus, any comprehensive formula not found hitherto for recognizing optimum SP in RBFs.
+It seems that amount of optimal Shape parameter (oSP) depends on equation state, dimension and etc. Thus, any comprehensive formula not found hitherto for recognizing optimal SP in RBFs.
 Instead of choosing a proper SP, Many researchers offered different formulas; however, these formulas are applicable only in some special cases.
 In \cite{liu2005introduction} SP decomposed to a dimensionless size of support domain $(\alpha_s)$ and a nodal spacing near the point at the center $(d_c)$, where $c=\alpha_sd_c$.
 Hardy \cite{hardy1971multiquadric} suggested using (inverse) multiquadric formula as follows:

 where $\varepsilon=\frac{1}{N}\Sigma_{i=1}^{N}\varepsilon_i$, and $\varepsilon_i$ is the distance of the center from its closest neighbor.
 Rippa\cite{rippa1999algorithm} used the Predictive residual sum of square (PRESS) algorithm for calculating a proper SP.
 Leave on-out cross validation (LOOCV) approach \cite{fasshauer2007choosing}and Craven and Wahba \cite{craven1978smoothing} which emanated in the statistics literature used for finding optimal SP.
 Esmaeilbeigi et al. \cite{afiatdoust2015optimal,esmaeilbeigi2014new} employed the genetic package of MATLAB for solving a number of DEs.
 The following formula is proposed in \cite{kansa1990multiquadrics,sarra2005adaptive} to calculate a reasonable SP